Key takeaways

 Edge inference is the default architecture for biometric or privacy-sensitive surveillance in 2026.
 Three platforms cover 95% of deployments.

-Hailo-8 (13 TOPS, 3 W).
+Hailo-8 (26 TOPS, ≈3 W).
 Battery-powered or thermal-constrained scenarios.
-Lower throughput but excellent power efficiency.
-Tools improving in 2025–2026 but still less mature than NVIDIA.
+Lower throughput than the Jetson but excellent performance-per-watt.
+Tooling keeps improving through 2025–2026 yet still trails NVIDIA’s ecosystem.

 Ambarella / Hikvision / Dahua appliances.
 Common in legacy CCTV upgrades.
 Pros: pre-integrated.
 Cons: vendor lock-in, proprietary model formats.
 Stick to ONVIF + ONNX-exportable models so you can swap silicon later.